SUSE-Enceladus/mash/doc/static/gce_test_strategy_improvement.md

-The `test_instance_catalog` key is the beginning of the section that supports association of instance types to specific regions as well as specific features to be configured when teh test instance is launched.
+The `test_instance_catalog` key is the beginning of the section that supports association of instance types to specific regions as well as specific features to be configured when the test instance is launched.

 Test scenarios will be generated based on the possible combinations of the specified features and instance types.
 Some conditions have been included in